-If a person is leaving because of a lack of Bible teaching, there should be Godly sorrow and grief.
 If a person is leaving because they are moving to another state, there should be appreciation and thankfulness.
-In both scenarios, other people are involved and the departing person should should love them as God instructs (e.g. John 13:34).
+In both scenarios, other people are involved, and the departing person should love them as God instructs (e.g., John 13:34).
 The tips below are general guidelines.

-- Leave on good terms: even if a person is leaving a denomination or church because of a lack of biblical teaching, they can still show respect to the leadership and other attenders as they depart.
+- Leave on good terms: even if a person is leaving a denomination or church because of a lack of biblical teaching, they can still show respect to the leadership and other attendees as they depart.

 - Don’t recruit others: leaving a denomination or church isn’t necessarily divisive, especially when a person’s reasons aren’t theological in nature, but encouraging others to do likewise often is.
-People shouldn’t try and convince others to change churches, but leave it up to each person or family to make their own decision.
-A person should be honest if asked about their departure, and provide Godly counsel if someone seeks them for it, but they shouldn’t initiate a massive exodus.
+People shouldn’t try and convince others to change churches but leave it up to each person or family to make their own decision.
+A person should be honest if asked about their departure and provide Godly counsel if someone seeks them for it, but they shouldn’t initiate a massive exodus.

-- Communicate with people: it’s unkind to leave the leadership and other attenders unaware of your decision.
+- Communicate with people: it’s unkind to leave the leadership and other attendees unaware of your decision.
 Having a conversation in-person is best, but an email, letter, or phone call is better than not saying anything.